Thiebosh/M1_dev_sec/README.md

 - <b> How did you hide the API url ?</b>

 We have tried to use steganography to hide the API URL.
-Since it didn't worked, we tried to simply transform string into image and to reverse the operation : we only obtained the image (see "stegano" folder).
-Moreover, since the url is in plain text, the enigma module encrypt the URL in the APK, as mentioned before.
+Since it didn't worked, we automate transformation of a string into an image (see "makeImg.py" in stegano" folder) and we reverse the operation in Java.
+Then, the url and the pin certificate are stored as a combination of bytes, 3 per pixels.
+Warning, do not take all pixels : you must jump to one color square to another.
+Good luck.